 Verdict: CmapTools is the right pick for academic concept mapping.

 The friction with most concept mapping tools is that the map lives in isolation.
 You build the relationships in CmapTools, then the research, the working theory, and the source notes all live somewhere else.
 Storyflow closes that gap: concept cards with labelled connections sit on the same canvas as the working theory Document, the research source cards, and the blueprint you started from.
-The AI reads your full active board by default, plus up to 1 blueprint and 3 Documents you @-mention in the chat, so when you ask it to surface a missing link between two concepts it is reasoning over the actual map, not a pasted summary.
-For concept mapping that connects to broader knowledge work (research synthesis, strategy memos, curriculum design), Storyflow holds the concept map alongside the rest of the project.
+The AI reads your full active board by default, plus up to 1 blueprint and 3 Documents you @-mention in the chat, so when you ask it to surface a missing link between two concepts it reasons over the actual map, not a pasted summary.

 Best for: Knowledge workers who want concept maps integrated with broader project work.
-Also great for: students and researchers building concept maps.
-Storyflow handles standard concept mapping alongside the rest of your project.
+Also great for: students and researchers building concept maps alongside the rest of a project.

 Pros: Canvas paradigm matches concept mapping, the AI reads the entire active board, integration with research and theory work, free plan is functional.

 Cons: Not a dedicated concept mapping tool.
-If your output is a formal Novak concept map with strict hierarchical levels and academic cross-link conventions, CmapTools wins.
 Storyflow's labelled link styling is lighter than CmapTools, there is no built-in academic citation manager, and it is cloud-only with no local-first option for privacy-regulated work.
+If your output is a formal Novak concept map with strict hierarchical levels, CmapTools wins.

 Verdict: Storyflow is the right pick for canvas-paradigm concept mapping integrated with broader work.
 For a dedicated formal concept map, use CmapTools.